graphql-dotnet/graphql-dotnet/BOUNTY.md

 ## Bounty Process Flowchart

-1. The GraphQL.NET team publishes a Request For Proposals (RFP) describing a feature that the team has decided should be prioritized, or a bug that is in need of being researched and fixed.
-These publications take place in the form of GitHub issues.
+1. The GraphQL.NET team publishes a Request For Proposals (RFP) describing a feature that the team has decided should be prioritized, or a bug that is in need of being researched and fixed (a "project").
+This project will be posted as a GitHub issue and will indicate the amount of the bounty in US dollars (USD).
-    * Initial Bounty Status set to **Accepting Proposals**
+     * The GitHub issue is labeled with **`bounty`**.
 2. Developers write proposals for how they would implement the feature or fix the bug described in the RFP.
 3. The GraphQL.NET team works with developers to clarify and refine their proposals.
 4. A proposal is accepted.
 The developer(s) responsible for the proposal work to implement the feature or bug fix according to their proposal.
-    * Bounty status of issue changed to **In Progress**
+    * The GitHub issue is also labeled with **`in progress`**.
-5. Pull requests are submitted to implement the proposal by the developers.
+5. Pull requests are submitted to implement the proposal by the developer(s).
-    * Bounty status changed to **Under Review**
+    * The GitHub pull request is linked to the issue.
 6. Pull requests are reviewed by project maintainers, and the pull request developers make any changes to the pull requests accordingly.
 7. Pull requests are merged into the `master` or `develop` branch.
 8. Developer(s) submit invoice to the [GraphQL.NET Open Collective](https://opencollective.com/graphql-net)
    for bounty amount, confirmed by GraphQL.NET team members.
-    * Bounty status changed to **Claimed**
 9. Payment disbursed to developer(s) by the Open Source Collective from GraphQL.NET funds.
+    * The GitHub issue is labeled with **`bounty-paid`** and the aforementioned labels are removed.

 ## How to Claim a Bounty